simplex-chat/simplex-chat/docs/guide/app-settings.md

 #### SimpleX Lock

-When toggled on, SimpleX Lock requires you to confirm your device credentials when you open the app or use some security- or privacy-sensitive features.

-You will be offered to enable it after you open the app a few times.
+SimpleX Lock protects your chats from unauthorised access.
+You can secure the app either with your device credentials or a separate app passcode altogether.
+When toggled on, SimpleX Lock requires you to confirm your device credentials or app passcode when you open or resume the app after the lockout timeout expires in the background, or use some security- or privacy-sensitive features.
+If you've installed the app for the first time, you will be offered to enable SimpleX Lock after you open the app a few times.

 To enable it later:

 1. [Open app settings](#opening-app-settings).
-2. Tap on **Privacy & security**.
+2. Tap **Privacy & security**.
+3. Tap **SimpleX Lock**.
+4. Choose the lock mode:
+   - System
+   - Passcode
-3. Toggle **SimpleX Lock** on.
+6. Toggle **SimpleX Lock** on.
-4. Confirm your device credentials.
+7. If you've set the lock mode to **System**, you'll be prompted to confirm your device credentials.
+If you've set the lock mode to **Passcode**, you'll be prompted to create and confirm your app passcode.
+8. (Optional) From the **Lock after** drop-down menu, choose how long until the app remains unlocked in the background.

 Done!
-Now you will be required to authenticate when you start or resume the app after 30 seconds in background.
+Now you will be required to authenticate when you start or resume the app after the lockout timer expires in background.

 #### Protect app screen